Derek Chauvin Trial: Renewed Calls For Justice Ring Throughout Philadelphia Streets Ahead Of Closing Arguments

 The increased police presence is out of an abundance of caution, officials say.

-Port Richmond businesses have boarded up early, and business owners have written “open” or “we’re open” on the boards.MORE NEWS: Gas Prices Fall More In New Jersey, But Remain Steady In US At Large
+Port Richmond businesses have boarded up early, and business owners have written “open” or “we’re open” on the boards.MORE NEWS: Police Investigating Overnight Shooting In West Philadelphia

 CBS3’s Alecia Reid and Joe Holden contributed to this report.